BasharDlaleh/Giphy/README.md

 ######### How to install the project #########

-1. clone the project from
+1. clone the project from https://github.com/BasharDlaleh/Giphy.git

-2. run "cd /you_project_path/" in your terminal
+2. run this in your terminal "cd /your_project_path/"

-3. run "composer install" in your terminal
+3. run this in your terminal "composer install"  (use a proxy if you are in Syria)

-4. run "npm install" in your terminal
+4. run this in your terminal "npm install"

-5. run "npm run dev" in your terminal

-6. inside the project open .env file and set the DB_DATABASE to the absolute path to the database file in your machine "/you_project_path/database/database.sqlite"
+5. inside the project open .env file and change the "DB_DATABASE" to the absolute path to the database file in your machine "/your_project_path/database/database.sqlite"

-7. run "php artisan migrate" in your terminal
+6. run this in your terminal "php artisan migrate"

-8. run "php artisan serve" in your terminal
+7. run this in your terminal "php artisan serve"

-9. you can now access the app in the browser at "http://localhost:8000"
+8. you can now access the app in the browser at "http://localhost:8000"

 ######### How does it work #########